 Bricks fall into three durability categories:

 F2 – Frost resistant: suitable for use in normal building situations and exposure levels

 F1 – Moderately frost resistant: durable except where they remain saturated, and subject to freezing and thawing.
 Generally suitable for brickwork between DCP and eaves, F1 bricks should never be used below DCP, for plinths and projecting details, nor in landscaping.
 Use with caution, depending on level of exposure

 F0 – Not frost resistant: not suitable for external use

-If bricks are not durability rated, it should be assumed that they are F0, and used accordingly.
-Some F2 products may be covered by a durability warranty, providing the correct design details are applied.
+Bricks without a durability rating are assumed to be F0 and should be used accordingly.
+Some F2 products may have a durability warranty if the correct design details are applied.

 “We have quickly developed a global network of manufacturers that we work closely with to develop brick types which are made to look olde-worlde or reclaimed.”